Gemini67/Celma/doc/argument_handler.md

 ## Concepts

-The following concepts lead to the design of the argument handler library as it is today:
+The following concepts led to the design of the argument handler library as it is today:

 - Once the command line has been evaluated, everything argument-handling related is done.
 - The key of an argument must be specified only once (as opposed to e.g. `getopt()`).